 Large-scale photography is what sets this “About me” page apart.
 The page is laid out in a clear format, providing information about the designer and where he can be found.

 The interaction on this website intrigued me enough to explore its About page.
-You can see from his short biography what the designer specializes in and how to reach him.

 - Common Misconceptions About Web Designers